37 Secrets Your Dentist Won’t Tell You

 You don’t see me enough

 The advice to see your dentist twice a year applies only if you have healthy gums.
-Most people don’t.—Chris Kammer, DDS, cosmetic dentist, Middleton, Wisconsin
+Most people don’t.—Chris Kammer, DDS, cosmetic dentist, Middleton, Wisconsin.
+Find out the reasons you notice bleeding gums when you brush your teeth.

 You forget to brush your whole mouth